blue ringed octopus mating

-Ever wonder how do octopus mate but have always been afraid to ask?
-Well, wonder no longer because OctoNation is here with your “birds and the bees” talk, cephalopod-style!
+Ever wonder about octopus sex & mating but were too shy to ask?
+Well, ponder no more because OctoNation is here with your “birds and the bees” talk, cephalopod-style!
 We are here to give you all the juicy details on how octopuses get down, funky mating rituals, detachable arms, what happens after the deed is done, and so much more!

 Male and female octopuses look very similar with their bulbous heads and 8 arms.
 They both have reproductive organs located in their mantle; however, one small external difference has everything to do with sex.